 Step 4: Fold the chocolate chips into the batter.

-Step 5: Transfer batter to either an 8.5x4.5 or 9x5 loaf pan that has been greased and lined with parchment paper.
+Step 5: Transfer bread batter to either an 8.5x4.5 or 9x5 loaf pan that has been greased and lined with parchment paper.

 Step 6: Bake at 350-degrees F for 45-50 minutes, or until a knife entered in the center comes out clean.